aa2kb/nb-demo-1/frontend/INTEGRATION_GUIDE.md

-# Using Your Local OpenAI-Compatible API with Open WebUI
+# Using Your Local Chat API with Open WebUI

 ## Quick Setup Guide

-Your local server is running an OpenAI-compatible API at `http://localhost:8000/v1` with the `abu-dhabi-gov` model available.
+Your local server is running a standard chat API at `http://localhost:8000/v1` with the `abu-dhabi-gov` model available.
 Here's how to connect it to Open WebUI:

 ## Method 1: Configure Through Open WebUI Interface (Recommended)